NearlCrews/redditlog-es/README.md

 # Summary

 This is a small and ugly Python script that will grab the comment, submission, and moderator streams via PRAW.
-It then dumps them into an ELasticsearch database.
+It then dumps them into an Elasticsearch database.
 Why?
 Because Reddit's search function isn't the best, especially when it comes to moderation duties.
 This makes searching and statistics much easier.

 # Requirements
 - A Reddit username, password, client ID, and client secret.
 The account should have moderator privileges on the subreddit you're stream since it'll need access to the moderator stream.